Note on the bispectrum and one-loop corrections in single-field inflation with primordial black hole formation: Abstract

 \section{Abstract}

-Primordial black holes (PBHs) can be formed from the collapse of large-amplitude perturbation on small scales in the early universe.
-Such an enhanced spectrum can be realized by introducing a flat region in the potential of single-field inflation, which makes the inflaton go into a temporary ultraslow-roll (USR) period.
+Primordial black holes can be formed from the collapse of large-amplitude perturbation on small scales in the early Universe.
+Such an enhanced spectrum can be realized by introducing a flat region in the potential of single-field inflation, which makes the inflaton go into a temporary ultraslow-roll period.
 In this paper, we calculate the bispectrum of curvature perturbation in such a scenario.
 We explicitly confirm that bispectrum satisfies Maldacena's theorem.
-At the end of the USR period, the bispectrum is generated by bulk interaction and field redefinition.
+At the end of the ultraslow-roll period, the bispectrum is generated by bulk interaction and field redefinition.
 At the end of inflation, bispectrum is generated only by bulk interaction.
 We also calculate the one-loop correction to the power spectrum from the bispectrum, called the source method.
-We find it consistent with the calculation of one-loop correction from the second-order expansion of in-in perturbation theory.
-In the last section of this paper, we write our response to criticism to our letter \cite{Kristiano:2022maq} by \cite{Riotto:2023hoz}.
-We argue that the criticism is based on the incorrect use of Maldacena's theorem.
-After fixing such a mistake, we show that the one-loop correction in our letter is reproduced in the source method as well.
-This confirms our letter's conclusion that rules out PBH formation from single-field inflation.
+We find it consistent with the calculation of the one-loop correction from the second-order expansion of in-in perturbation theory.

 \keywords{inflation, cosmological perturbation, power spectrum, loop corrections, primordial black holes}